 Ms. Sol Maisonet was born in San Juan, Puerto Rico.
-Started training in classical ballet at the age of 12.
-Throughout the years, Ms. Maisonet received many scholarships by the Puerto Rico Institute of Culture to continue training in New York City (USA) and in Cuba.
-Some of her teachers were, Madame Maggie Black, Ramón Segarra, David Howard, Melissa Hayden, Juan Anduze, and José Pares to mention some.
+At age 12 she started her training in classical ballet.
+Ms. Maisonet received many scholarships from the Puerto Rico Institute of Culture to continue training in Cuba and in New York City.
+Her instructors included Madame Maggie Black, Ramón Segarra, David Howard, Melissa Hayden, Juan Anduze, and José Pares.

-Ms. Maisonet performed professionally as Soloist and Principal Dancer for more than 25 years with companies such as Ballet Puertorriqueño, Ballet Theatre of San Juan, Ballet Concierto, and Ballets of San Juan.
-In 1983, she was invited by the government of Colombia under Artistic Director, Ramon Segarra, to dance as a Principal Dancer with the “Ballet Nacional of Colombia” with headquarters in Bogota.
-As a Principal dancer she lead several original ballets especially choreographed for her, "Val’s of Ravel", Stravinsky’s "Firebird", "Symphony in Three Movements" and "Ciclos".
+For more than 25 years, Ms. Maisonet performed professionally as a Soloist and Principal Dancer with companies such as Ballet Puertorriqueño, Ballet Theatre of San Juan, Ballet Concierto, and Ballets of San Juan.
+In 1983, she was invited by the government of Colombia to perform as a Principal Dancer with the “Ballet Nacional of Colombia,” under Artistic Director Ramon Segarra.
+During her time there, she danced as the lead role in several original ballets choreographed especially for her, such as "Val’s of Ravel," Stravinsky’s "Firebird," "Symphony in Three Movements," and "Ciclos."

-As a professional dancer she performed principal roles in many classical ballets including "The Nutcracker", "Les Sylphides", "Swan Lake", "Rites of Spring", "Tango Expectro", "The Merry Widow", George Balanchine’s "Rubies", "Serenade", "Who Cares" and many company repertoires.
+She performed principal roles in many classical ballets, including "The Nutcracker," "Les Sylphides," "Swan Lake," "Rites of Spring," "Tango Expectro," "The Merry Widow," George Balanchine’s "Rubies," "Serenade," "Who Cares."

-In 1990 she was invited to represent Puerto Rico in Barcelona, Spain, at the 5th Iberoamerican Festival, Oscar Lopez; She became one of the finalists with Cuban choreographer Petra Bravo’s piece “Que Signo Lleva el Amor”.
-In 1992, she joined recognized choreographer Gabry Christa from Holland and Gloria Llompart from Puerto Rico to found the dance company, "Danzadentro".
+In 1990 she was invited to represent Puerto Rico in Barcelona, Spain, at the 5th Iberoamerican Festival.
+Performing Cuban choreographer Petra Bravo’s piece, “Que Signo Lleva el Amor,” she became a finalist.
+In 1992, she joined recognized choreographer Gabry Christa from Holland and Gloria Llompart from Puerto Rico to found the dance company "Danzadentro."